Highly Effective Facial Rejuvenation

 Alpha Hydroxy Acids

 Alpha hydroxy acids (AHAs), such as glycolic, lactic, or fruit acids are the mildest of the peel formulas and produce light peels.
-These types of peels can provide smoother, brighter-looking skin for people who can't spare the time to recover from a phenol or TCA peel.
+These types of peels can provide smoother, brighter-looking skin for people who can't spare the time to recover from a TCA peel.

 AHA peels may be used to treat fine wrinkling, areas of dryness, uneven pigmentation, and acne.
 Various concentrations of an AHA may be applied weekly or at longer intervals to obtain the best result.